Does the GOSLON yardstick predict the need for orthognathic surgery?

 - Wits appraisal result of 25 mm or lower (B-point ahead of A-point).19

-Sixty-six UCLP patients, thirty eight male and twenty eight female patients fulfilled the inclusion criteria for this study.
-The cleft side ratio was L: 43 and R: 23.
+Sixty-six unilateral cleft lip and palate patients, 38 male and 28 female, fulfilled the inclusion criteria for this study.
+The cleft side ratio was L:43 and R:23.